RedisLabs/redislabs-docs/content/rc/security/shared-responsibility-model.md

 Customers are also responsible for the applications built on Redis and the data they store in Redis.
 Customers determine the cloud provider, region, and availability zone of their deployments.

-Customers understand that on Redis Cloud Essentials, their infrastructure is multi-tenant.
-In Pro and Ultimate, their infrastructure is single-tenant and dedicated to one specific customer.
+Customers understand that Redis Enterprise Cloud Fixed plans (including Free) are deployed to multi-tenant  infrastructure.
+Flexible and Annual plans are deployed to single-tenant infrastructure dedicated to one specific customer.